nhsd-a2si/docs-uec-appts/_pages/implementation/demonstrator/sims_install.md

    * e.g. *./run_consumer_simulator.sh \<toAsid\>*
 * Single test suite (see Test Suites section below)
    * e.g. *./run_consumer_simulator.sh \<toAsid\> [A S B C]*
-* Single test within a test suite (see [Postman collection](https://github.com/nhsdigitalmait/FHIR_111_UEC/blob/master/Postman_collection/FHIR_111-UEC.postman_collection.json) for individual test names)
+* Single test within a test suite (see Appendix7 for individual test names)
    * e.g. *./run_consumer_simulator.sh -s \<toAsid\> \<TestName\>*

 The simulator is instantiated by running either a batch (Windows) or shell (Mac) file, the mode being defined by the parameters assigned.
 It will perform the requested tests and output a validation report for review under '..\auto_tests\\<ASID\>\'.